bakdata/kpops/docs/docs/user/getting-started/teardown.md

 ## KPOps-deployed pipeline

-The `kpops` CLI can be used to destroy a pipeline that was previously deployed with `kpops`.
+The [KPOps CLI](/user/references/cli-commands){target=_blank} can be used to destroy a pipeline that was previously deployed with KPOps.
 In case that doesn't work, the pipeline can always be taken down manually with `helm` (see section [Infrastructure](#infrastructure)).